43z708/abacus-validator/README.md

 #### 3. Run aws-cli to create a resource for each chain.

 1. **Launch a docker container running aws-cli with the following command and login to the container.**
+*When you run this command, you're in a docker container that can run aws-cli!
+(Type "exit" to log out)

 ```
 docker compose -f docker-compose-pre.yaml run --rm aws-cli bash
 ```

-2. **Use cloudformation to create all the AWS resources needed for the validator at once, chain by chain.**
+2. **Create all the AWS resources needed for the validator at once, chain by chain, using loudformation.**
+Make sure you are in the src directory!
+If you are in the src directory, you are logged in to the container.
+If you are in the abacus-validator directory, the first step has failed.
+In this case, please check if docker or docker compose has been installed.

+You can automatically create an AWS configuration for the chain in which you want to run Validator by executing the following command.
-Execute the command with `<chain name>` being the chain you wish to create, and `<validator name>` being any name without spaces or special characters.
+Set the name of the chain you wish to set in `<chain name>` and your name in `<validator name>`.

-_Currently the `<chain name>` that can be configured are arbitrum,avalanche,bsc,celo,ethereum,optimism,polygon.(Chain names must be set in all lowercase letters)
+The chains that can currently be set with `<chain name>` are "arbitrum, avalanche, bsc, celo, ethereum, optimism, polygon" (all chain names must be set with this notation).

+*Note that if you change the notation of ethereum to eth or something else on your own, it will not work.

+*If you want to run multiple chains of validators, simply repeat this command with different chain names.

-_`<validator name>` should be any name without spaces or special characters.
-Also, please note that the following commands will generate an error if the name is the same as others who use this tool.
+* `<validator name>{ should be any name without spaces or special characters.
+Also, please note that the following command will generate an error if the name is the same as another person who uses this tool.

 ```
 aws cloudformation deploy \